-The first phase of the Shelton Harbor project is protecting Eagle Point, a vital piece of fish and wildlife habitat:
+The Shelton Harbor project includes protecting Eagle Point, a vital piece of fish and wildlife habitat:

 The first step of the multi-phase project was to preserve 1,600 feet of shoreline.
 With a grant written by the tribe, the Capitol Land Trust purchased the 14-acre site at Eagle Point.
 The land trust then gifted the entire parcel to the city, which plans to build nature trails to allow residents access to the shoreline.